avabellaw/shark-quiz/readme.md

 In future, the site owner may want to:
 1. Utilise the website's traffic to gain ad revenue.
 2. Have the leaderboard be publically hosted.
-3. Have an account, such as a Google account, associated with the username.
-To prevent overwriting other people's scores by using the same username.
+3. Have an account, such as a Google account, associated with the username to make it exclusive.
+This will prevent overwriting other user's scores by using the same username.

 ### User Stories